Restaurants in Marshall, NC

 Sweet Monkey Bakery & Cafe

 Hollie West, the owner of Sweet Monkey Bakery & Cafe, was born a baker.
 Even in Elementary School, she volunteered to help the lunch ladies so it was natural that she found baking as a career.
 Sweet Monkey not only sells those wonderful baked goods but also puts sandwiches on her famous bread.
 Sunday brunch is also a treat as you can get a taste of her culinary expertise beyond the baked goods.
-Open 9am to 9pm (except closed on Tuesdays) and 10am to 4pm on Sundays
+Open Sunday 10am to 4pm, Monday 10am to 3pm, Closed Tuesdays, Wed-Sat 9am to 9pm

 Zuma Coffee is a quaint cafe in historic downtown Marshall.
 It’s “where Marshall gathers.”Specializing in great sandwiches, wraps, coffee, special lunch plates and desserts.
 Wireless Internet is always available.
 Come over on Monday night for Blues and BBQ or on Thursday night for a FREE Bluegrass jam session.